YanaKalskaya/YanaKalskaya/README.md

 - 👋 Hi, I’m @YanaKalskaya
 - 👀 I’m interested in Frontend-development
 - 🌱 I’m currently learning in college
-- 📫 How to reach me: yaalka@mail.ru
+- 📫 How to reach me: yaalka@mail.ru, @yaalka2004